Official Information Act requests

 Making an OIA request

-If you wish to make a request for information held by us you can email us, write to us, call us or complete the online form.
+If you wish to make a request for information held by us, you can:

 We will to respond to you as soon as reasonably practicable, and in any case not later than 20 working days after the day on which the request was received.

-Please note that if your request is for a substantial amount of information or if gathering the information will require significant resources, there may be a charge or we may refuse to provide the information because it cannot be made available without substantial collation or research.
+Please note that if your request is for a substantial amount of information, or if gathering the information will require significant resources, there may be a charge or we may refuse to provide the information because it cannot be made available without substantial collation or research.

 If we propose to impose a charge, we will let you know what information is available and advise you of any charge before we proceed with your request.
 Any charge set will be in line with the Ministry of Justice Charging Guidelines (currently set at $38 per half hour after the first hour).